Improved $K_{e3}$ radiative corrections sharpen the $K_{\mu 2}$--$K_{l3}$ discrepancy: Introduction

 The unitarity of the CKM matrix is a rigorous SM prediction~\cite{Cabibbo:1963yz,Kobayashi:1973fv}.
 In particular, the top-row CKM unitarity (which is also known as the Cabibbo unitarity) that involves the matrix elements $V_{ud}$ and $V_{us}$ ($V_{ub}$ is negligible) has received the most attention because they can be measured to high precision in hadron and nuclear beta decays.
 Recently, a series of improvements in the theory~\cite{Seng:2018yzq,Seng:2018qru,Gorchtein:2018fxl,Czarnecki:2019mwq} of the electroweak radiative corrections (RC) in the extraction of $V_{ud}$ led to an apparent deviation of the Cabibbo unitarity at a level of $3\sigma$~\cite{Zyla:2020zbs}.
 However, in this work we will not focus on $V_{ud}$, but rather on $V_{us}$ which possesses yet another interesting anomaly by itself.

-The matrix element $V_{us}$ can be extracted from leptonic ($K_{l2}$) or semileptonic ($K_{l3}$) kaon decay, hyperon decay and tau decay, but the last two processes are an order of magnitude less precise and will be ignored here.
-From the leptonic kaon decay, the following ratio is obtained:
+Let us focus on the two best determinations of the matrix element $V_{us}$, which come from leptonic ($K_{l2}$) and semileptonic ($K_{l3}$) kaon decays respectively.
+From the leptonic kaon { and pion} decay, the following ratio is obtained:

 where $f_{K^+}$ and $f_{\pi^+}$ are the $K^+$ and the $\pi^+$ decay constant, respectively, which require lattice QCD inputs.
-The theory uncertainty on the right-hand side is less than $10^{-3}$, thanks to the cancellation of the common electroweak RC to the leptonic kaon and pion decay rate~\cite{Marciano:2004uf,Cirigliano:2011tm}.
-With the $N_f=2+1+1$ FLAG average of $f_{K^+}/f_{\pi^+}$~\cite{Aoki:2019cca} and the recent value of $V_{ud}$ obtained from superallowed beta decays~\cite{Seng:2018yzq}, the following result is quoted in PDG~2020~\cite{Zyla:2020zbs}:
+The theory uncertainty on the right-hand side is less than $10^{-3}$, thanks to the cancellation of the common electroweak RC to the leptonic kaon and pion decay rate~\cite{Marciano:2004uf,Cirigliano:2011tm}. { Combining this expression} with the $N_f=2+1+1$ FLAG average of $f_{K^+}/f_{\pi^+}$~\cite{FlavourLatticeAveragingGroup:2019iem} and the recent value of $V_{ud}$ obtained from superallowed beta decays~\cite{Seng:2018yzq}, the following result is quoted in PDG~2020~\cite{Zyla:2020zbs}:

 Meanwhile, in the semileptonic kaon decay process $K\to\pi l^+\nu(\gamma)$ one does not measure a ratio, but obtains $V_{us}$ directly from the decay rate, where the SM inputs include the electroweak RC, the $K\pi$ form factors and the SU(2) isospin-breaking effects (we postpone the detailed discussions to the main text).
 With the most recent theory inputs of these quantities, PDG~2020 quotes the following result: